-- Persistent breaches of the school rules - Serious breaches of the school rules, including, but not restricted to: - Any form of bullying (see definition on p.7) - Racist, sexist, homophobic, religious or discriminatory behaviour under 2010 Equality Act - Vandalism - Theft - o Fighting, including incitement to fight, or the involvement in the organisation of a fight - o Violence, or the threat of violence towards a student or member of staff - Withholding information which may have prevented a serious incident from occurring - Smoking or vaping - Possession of any prohibited items (see 4.1 below), including the attempt to pass on, or sell items - Arriving on the school site in an intoxicated state - Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent) - o Sexual harassment, meaning unwanted conduct of a sexual nature, such as: - Sexual comments - Sexual jokes or taunting - Physical behaviour like interfering with clothes

-Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content
+- Persistent breaches of the school rules - Serious breaches of the school rules, including, but not restricted to: - Any form of bullying (see definition on p.7) - Racist, sexist, homophobic, bi-phobic, transphobic, religious or discriminatory behaviour under 2010 Equality Act - o Vandalism - o Theft - Fighting, including incitement to fight, or the involvement in the organisation of a fight - \circ $\,$ Violence, or the threat of violence towards a student or member of staff - Withholding information which may have prevented a serious incident from occurring - o Smoking or vaping - Possession of any prohibited items (see 4.1 below), including the attempt to pass on, or sell items - o Arriving on the school site in an intoxicated state - Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent) - Sexual harassment, meaning unwanted conduct of a sexual nature, such as: - Sexual comments - Sexual jokes or taunting - Physical behaviour like interfering with clothes - Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content not brought into school.
+In the majority of cases the application of common sense will easily determine what should not be brought into school.
+The list below is not exhaustive, but is intended as a guide.
+The specified items on the list, and any item that would fall into the first 3 categories, should not be brought into school.